Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 87
     scene_title: "Too late"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene87.jpeg
-    narration: "<p>The Selkups have, 80 slides into the part proper, finally committed to defending Almaty, Astana, and Al’myak.
+    narration: "<p>The Selkups have, 80 slides into the episode proper, finally committed to defending Almaty, Astana, and Al’myak.
 Unfortunately, they decided to do so after having already lost all three cities.
 After decades of failing to conquer anything, the Dzungar Khanate is finally ascendant.
 Fear the horde.</p>"
   - scene_number: 88
     scene_title: "Palawautocracy"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene88.jpeg